mahyarnajibi/SNIPER/README.md

 ```
 python demo.py
 ```
-If everything goes well you should be able to see the following detections:
+If everything goes well, the sample detections would be saved as ```data/demo/demo_detections.png```.

-You can also run the detector on an arbitray image by providing its path to the script:
+You can also run the detector on an arbitary image by providing its path to the script:
 ```
 python demo.py --im_path [PATH to the image]
 ```